GDPR Information Series #4: Lawful Basis for Processing

 How should the Privacy Notice be handled if consent is not the appropriate lawful basis?

 As a matter of transparency, Data Controllers must always provide Data Subjects with details of the lawful basis they have relied on for processing.
-First Advantage can provide a sample ‘Privacy Notice’ as an example of how a notice may be structured for background screening purposes.
+First Advantage can provide a sample ‘privacy notice’ as an example of how a notice may be structured for background screening purposes.
 It is intended only as educational material / best practices guidance.
-The sample Privacy Notice is provided to customers in its entirety and if a customer desires to use this language in whole or in part, they may modify their existing forms to suit their business including inserting an appropriate lawful basis for background screening where indicated (if applicable).
+The sample privacy notice is provided to customers in its entirety and if a customer desires to use this language in whole or in part, they may modify their existing forms to suit their business including inserting an appropriate lawful basis for background screening where indicated (if applicable).

-If consent is not the appropriate basis for the customer’s processing of personal data (per the customer’s legal team’s analysis), then this sample Privacy Notice demonstrates an example of the language that can be used to inform the Data Subject of the customer’s alternative lawful basis for processing the data.
+If consent is not the appropriate basis for the customer’s processing of personal data (per the customer’s legal team’s analysis), then this sample privacy notice demonstrates an example of the language that can be used to inform the Data Subject of the customer’s alternative lawful basis for processing the data.
 The notice can be provided to the Data Subject on the First Advantage system prior to data entry.

 What happens if the Data Subject withdraws their consent or objects to the processing?